kyscg/kyscg.github.io/_reads/2025books.md

 - [Gary Hylander discusses The Grapes of Wrath](https://www.youtube.com/watch?v=b8w76FXeUQk)
 - [The Great American Novel Series: "The Grapes of Wrath" by John Steinbeck](https://www.youtube.com/watch?v=pZgDy-YKhrY)

+#### 33. [Of Mice and Men](https://www.google.co.in/books/edition/Of_Mice_and_Men/L0IjEAAAQBAJ) by John Steinbeck <span style="float: right;">`(3.25/5)`</span>

+I assume that the only reason this book is so popular is because of how short it is.
+Maybe I'm spoiled after reading Steinbeck's Eden and Grapes, but this wasn't that good.
+His prose shines out, and his characters are very strongly written, but like I said, maybe a good introductory book to Steinbeck.

 ---